ChrisVodden/community-starter-kit/README.md

 # welcome bot: A Probot App
+A GitHub App built with probot that celebrates new user activity within your repository.
 DESCRIPTION PLACEHOLDER
 A GitHub App built with probot that celebrates new user activity within your repository.
 ## What it does